Eva Jessye: Early life and education

 Eva Jessye was born January 20, 1895, in Coffeyville, Kansas.
 She was educated at Western University, a historically black university in Kansas, and Langston University in Oklahoma.
 She later studied privately with Will Marion Cook in New York City.

 In 1919, Jessye began work as the choir director at Morgan State College in Baltimore.
-She returned west for a time to teach at an AME Church school in Oklahoma.
+She returned west for a time to teach at an African Methodist Episcopal Church school in Oklahoma.
 In 1926, she went back east to Baltimore, where she began to perform regularly with her group, the "Eva Jessye Choir".
 She had first named them the "Original Dixie Jubilee Singers", but many groups began to appropriate the name, Dixie Jubilee Singers, so she changed hers.

 She and the group moved to New York, where they appeared frequently in the stage show at the Capitol Theatre, where Eugene Ormandy conducted the orchestra.
 They were also frequent performers on NBC and WOR radio in New York in the 1920s and 1930s.
 They recorded on Brunswick, Columbia, and Cameo records in the 1920s.
-In 1929, Jessye went to Hollywood as the choral director for the MGM film Hallelujah!, which had an all-black cast directed by King Vidor.
+In 1929, Jessye went to Hollywood as the choral director for the MGM film Hallelujah, which had an all-black cast directed by King Vidor.
 She received praise from members of the black press when she spoke out against the discriminatory practices that she endured while on the set for this film.

 In New York, Jessye worked with creative multi-racial teams in groundbreaking productions that experimented with form, music and stories.
 In 1933, she directed her choir in Virgil Thomson's and Gertrude Stein's opera, Four Saints in Three Acts, produced as a Broadway theatre work.
 According to Steven Watson, the Eva Jessye Choir's participation in Four Saints, represented a musical and economic breakthrough for African-American singers at the time.
-Watson quotes Jessye, describing Four Saints as "quite a departure, because up to that time, the only opportunities involved things like "Swanee River," or "That's Why Darkies Are Born," or "Old Black Joe."
-They called that "our music," and thought we could sing those things only by the gift of God, and if God hadn't given us that gift, we wouldn't have any at all....With this opera, we had to step on fresh ground, something foreign to our nature completely."
-Jessye also demanded that her singers be paid for rehearsal, "fighting a deeply ingrained system of discriminatory salaries, rampant kickbacks, and nonpayment of choruses during rehearsals," writes Watson.
+Watson quotes Jessye, describing Four Saints as "quite a departure, because up to that time, the only opportunities involved things like 'Swanee River', or 'That's Why Darkies Are Born', or 'Old Black Joe'.
+They called that 'our music', and thought we could sing those things only by the gift of God, and if God hadn't given us that gift, we wouldn't have any at all ...
+With this opera, we had to step on fresh ground, something foreign to our nature completely."
+Jessye also demanded that her singers be paid for rehearsal, "fighting a deeply ingrained system of discriminatory salaries, rampant kickbacks, and nonpayment of choruses during rehearsals", writes Watson.
 In 1935, George Gershwin chose her as his music director for his opera Porgy and Bess.

 In 1927, Jessye published My Spirituals, a collection of her arrangements of spirituals, together with stories about growing up in southeast Kansas.

 Jessye also composed her own choral works: